onzfonz/comp227/src/content/7/en/part7d.md

 The process of transforming code from one form of JavaScript to another is called [transpiling](https://en.wiktionary.org/wiki/transpile).
 The general definition of the term is to compile source code by transforming it from one language to another.

-By using the configuration from the previous section, we are <i>transpiling</i> the code containing JSX into regular JavaScript with the help of [babel](https://babeljs.io/), which is currently the most popular tool for the job.
+By using the configuration from the previous section, we are ***transpiling*** the code containing JSX into regular JavaScript with the help of [babel](https://babeljs.io/), which is currently the most popular tool for the job.

 As mentioned in part 1, most browsers do not support the latest features that were introduced in ES6 and ES7, and for this reason, the code is usually transpiled to a version of JavaScript that implements the ES5 standard.

-The transpilation process that is executed by Babel is defined with <i>plugins</i>.
+The transpilation process that is executed by Babel is defined with **plugins**.
 In practice, most developers use ready-made [presets](https://babeljs.io/docs/plugins/) that are groups of pre-configured plugins.

 Currently, we are using the [@babel/preset-react](https://babeljs.io/docs/plugins/preset-react/) preset for transpiling the source code of our application: